-James Alexander “Alex” Ferguson was born in Montclair, New Jersey, on February 16, 1897, the oldest of four known children born to Alexander Ferguson (born 1873), a finisher at a hat shop, and his wife, the former Hannah McNamara (born 1876).ii The Ferguson family resided in the adjoining town of Bloomfield where Alex attended local schools through the tenth grade.
-He began his baseball life as a shortstop on his grammar school team but thereafter switched to pitching because “if his playing depended on his hitting, he would be sitting on the bench.”iii Ferguson first gathered attention hurling for the Bloomfield Catholic Lyceum team.
-Decades later, Alex recalled that, “Joe Kelly [sic, Kelley], an outfielder with the old Baltimore Orioles, signed me up for the Yankees in the rectory of Sacred Heart Church in Bloomfield for $250 a month, a lot of money at that time.”iv He began his pro career in 1916, pitching for the Portsmouth Foxes of the Class C Virginia League.
-A late-season trade then sent him to an intra-league rival, the Rocky Mount Tar Heels.
-In ten games combined between the two clubs, Alex went 4-6.v
+James Alexander “Alex” Ferguson was born in Montclair, New Jersey, on February 16, 1897, the oldest of four known children born to Alexander Ferguson (born 1873), a finisher at a hat shop, and his wife, the former Hannah McNamara (born 1876).2 The Ferguson family resided in the adjoining town of Bloomfield where Alex attended local schools through the tenth grade.
+He began his baseball life as a shortstop on his grammar school team but thereafter switched to pitching because “if his playing depended on his hitting, he would be sitting on the bench.”3 Ferguson first gathered attention hurling for the Bloomfield Catholic Lyceum team.
+Decades later, Alex recalled that, “Joe Kelly [sic, Kelley], an outfielder with the old Baltimore Orioles, signed me up for the Yankees in the rectory of Sacred Heart Church in Bloomfield for $250 a month, a lot of money at that time.”4 He began his pro career in 1916, pitching for the Portsmouth Foxes of the Class C Virginia League.
+That signing took place in late 1916.5

 On August 16, 1918, 21-year old Alex Ferguson made his major-league debut at the Polo Grounds, pitching middle innings relief for the Yankees in a 12-4 loss to the Cleveland Indians.
 Alex was shaky, allowing two hits and two walks but got five outs without being scored upon.
 Close to three years would elapse before he saw action in another major-league game.
 Almost immediately after his initial Yankees appearance, military duty called.
 Alex was inducted into the US Army Ambulance Corps and spent the next the next six months at Camp Meade in Maryland.
 He mustered out in time to attend spring training with the Yankees, but did not make the club.
 For the 1919 season, Ferguson was a member of the Toledo Mud Hens of the Class AA American Association, going 12-16, with a 3.35 ERA in 212 innings pitched for the seventh-place (59-91) club.
 Although he remained Yankees’ property, Alex did not make the club in 1920 either.
 But a standout 21-13 record for the International League Jersey City Skeeters presaged Alex Ferguson’s return to the majors.